Mental health of Adolf Hitler: Schizotypal personality disorder: Robert G. L. Waite (1977)

 Robert G. L. Waite, a psychohistorian at Williams College, worked towards an interdisciplinary exploration of Nazism from 1949, combining historiographical and psychoanalytic methods.
 In 1977, he published his study The Psychopathic God in which he took the view that Hitler's career can not be understood without considering his pathological personality.
 Waite assumed that Hitler had schizotypal personality disorder, a condition that at that time was contained in the definition of "borderline personality disorder".

-The term received its present meaning only at the end of the 1970s; until then, "borderline personality disorder" referred to a broader set of disorders in the border area of neurosis and schizophrenia, for which Gregory Zilboorg had also coined the term "ambulatory schizophrenia".
+The term received its present meaning at the end of the 1970s.
+Until then, "borderline personality disorder" referred to a broader set of disorders in the border area of neurosis and schizophrenia, for which Gregory Zilboorg had also coined the term "ambulatory schizophrenia".
 As cues that Hitler had this condition, Waite specified Hitler's Oedipus complex, his infantile phantasy, his volatile inconsistency, and his alleged coprophilia and urolagnia.
 Waite's view partially corresponds with that of Vienna psychiatrist and Buchenwald survivor Ernest A. Rappaport, who already in 1975 had called Hitler an "ambulatory schizophrenic".

 Dangerous leader disorder: John D. Mayer (1993)

-Personality psychologist John D. Mayer (University of New Hampshire) published an essay in 1993 in which he suggested an independent psychiatric category for destructive personalities like Hitler: A dangerous leader disorder (DLD).
+In 1993, personality psychologist John D. Mayer (University of New Hampshire) published an essay in which he suggested an independent psychiatric category for destructive personalities like Hitler: A dangerous leader disorder (DLD).
 Mayer identified three groups of symptomatic behavioral singularities: 1. indifference (becoming manifest for example in murder of opponents, family members or citizens, or in genocide); 2. intolerance (practicing press censorship, running a secret police, or condoning torture); 3. self-aggrandisement (self-assessment as a "unifier" of a people, overestimation of own military power, identification with religion or nationalism, or proclamation of a "grand plan").
-Mayer compared Hitler to Stalin and Saddam Hussein; the stated aim of this proposition of a psychiatric categorisation was to provide the international community with a diagnostic instrument which would make it easier to recognise dangerous leader personalities in mutual consensus and to take action against them.
+Mayer compared Hitler to Stalin and Saddam Hussein.
+The stated aim of this proposition of a psychiatric categorisation was to provide the international community with a diagnostic instrument which would make it easier to recognise dangerous leader personalities in mutual consensus and to take action against them.